top of page

 The Golden Rule of the Abrahamic religions says: "Love your neighbor as yourself."
 In contrast, the Chinese philosopher Confucius says: "Don't do to others what you don't want for yourself."
 These are not just variations of the same thing.
 They are vastly different things.

-With Confucius, we embark on an exploration not only of what he has to say but also of ideas from Socrates, Taoism, Buddhism, Karma theory, Negative Theology, the difference between external and internal commandments, and the practice of "keeping the Sabbath."
+With Confucius, we embark on an exploration not only of what he has to say about how to act and live but also of ideas from Socrates, Taoism, Buddhism, Karma theory, Negative Theology, the difference between external and internal commandments, and the practice of "keeping the Sabbath."

 "An engaging philosophical tour and straightforward advice guide." -- Kirkus Reviews